- CIA World Factbook

 The OED offers a unique insight not only into words, but into history.
 Check it out, along with UAPL's many other Premium Resources.

 Contains directory information on businesses and households in the United States and Canada, as well as physicians and dentists.
 Includes jobs and internships.
 This database has many of the same functions as AtoZdatabases, our other directory database.
-Try them both, then help us decide which one is better by taking a short survey.

 Students, do you feel overwhelmed trying to find appropriate sources for your projects and homework?
 Then the UAHS Student Portal is for you!